k-d-e-v/laravelFirstSite/README.md

 [In this great 4+hours YT tutorial it is shown how to add a login system](https://www.youtube.com/watch?v=MYyJ4PuL4pY) that I used as a reference and the code from the video [is in this GitHub repo.](https://github.com/bradtraversy/laragigs/blob/main/app/Http/Controllers/UserController.php)

+There is a Laravel Excel Package to make it easier for handling spreadsheets, but that requiers additional setting up.

 ## Instructions to start the app:
 1. cd into the laravelFirstSite directory
 2. run "./vendor/bin/sail up"
 3. Attach shell to the sail container in VSCode and run "php artisan migrate && php artisan db:seed"

+## Bugs:
+After a while it always redirects to localhost/home.
+Temp fix is to use private browser tab and load localhost again.